If you’re in the market for a pricier home, then you may need a jumbo loan.

 Some lenders require a second home appraisal for a jumbo loan to confirm that the loan amount matches the home’s value.
 This tends to be the case when the loan amount is especially high, and the lender wants to be sure that the house is worth it.

 Your LTV ratio compares the loan amount with the assessed value of the home, again to confirm that the value justifies the loan amount.
 Calculate your LTV ratio by taking the loan amount and dividing it by the value of the house.
-Lenders typically require an LTV ratio of less than 90%, though that upper limit could be lower depending on the lender and your financial situation.
+Lenders typically require an LTV ratio less than 90%, though that limit could be lower depending on the lender and your financial situation.

 To review your finances and assess whether you can afford the loan, your lender is going to require specific documentation.
 You should be ready to provide the following: